cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 }
 ```

-If there are any parsing errors we would like to inform why the structure is invalid and also which file contains this corrupted content.
+If there are any parsing errors we would like to be informed why the structure is invalid and also which file contains this corrupted content.
 Content verification logic is a part of the parser but it's totally unaware of the content physical source.
-We have two solutions: we can design the parser to return a structure that contains besides the data also an detailed information about errors if any occurs:
+We have two solutions: we can design the parser to return a structure that contains, besides the data, also a detailed information about errors if any occur:

 ```csharp
 public IReadonlyList<SampleData> LoadData(IReadonlyList<string> files)